markjprice/apps-services-net8/docs/ch08-odata.md

 ```

 > **Good Practice**: Put the query string part on a new line to make the queries easier to read, as shown in the previous example.

+> **Warning!** This chapter was written to use **REST Client** extension in Visual Studio Code.
+The HTTP request examples and `.http` files for this chapter use features like multi-line requests and requests containing spaces that are NOT supported by the HTTP Editor in Visual Studio 2022.
+The preceding nicely formatted multi-line request will give errors with the HTTP Editor in Visual Studio.

 2. Click **Send Request** and note that the response is a JSON document containing all categories, but only the `CategoryId` and `CategoryName` properties.
 3. Separated by `###`, add and send a request to get products with names that start with `Ch`, like `Chai` and `Chef Anton's Gumbo Mix`, or have a unit price of more than `50`, like `Mishi Kobe Niku` or `Sir Rodney's Marmalade`, as shown in the following request: